mockyeah/mockyeah/docs/book/API/Expectation-API.md

 The `body`, `params`, and `header` methods also accept a function instead of an object, for custom validations.
-These functions receive as a first parameter the parsed body, query parameters object, or header value, respectively, and should return `true` or `false` to indicate a pass or failure of the expectation.
+These functions receive as a first parameter the parsed body, query parameters object, or header value, respectively, and should return `true` to indicate a pass, or return `false` or throw an error (like many assertion libraries) to indicate a failure.

 Examples: